msoleimani96/minecraft-skin-scraper/README.md

    python3 -m venv virtual_env_name
    ```

-4. Activate the environment.
+3. Activate the environment.
    ```
    source virtual_env_name/bin/activate
    ```

-5. Install packages.
+4. Install packages.
    ```
    pip install -r requirements.txt
    ```

+5. Use scrapers.
+(I write comments to guide you in using the code)